NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 character, and then the zlib-compressed content of the original file.
 In contrast, a `tree` object represents metadata about a directory, and contains a listing of all of the blobs and other tree objects in that directory, along with their CIDs.
-That file file itself is hashed and added to the object store, and so incorporates by reference the CIDs of the files and directories it contains.
+That file itself is hashed and added to the object store, and so incorporates by reference the CIDs of the files and directories it contains.
 Finally, a `commit` object contains a pointer to the root tree object for the directory and metadata about the commit itself, including its parent commit,